SCOTT F STRAW

 Originally licensed in 1983 as KB4KBS, I was born and raised in Orlando, FL.
 After college (in Mississippi),and marriage (in Texas),I moved to the Atlanta, GA area where I lived for over two decades.
 I moved to Houston, TX, in November of 2008 for a promotion and transfer within the company then, 22 months later, I transferred back to Atlanta and returned to my home in Roswell, GA.

 I have been an "AV geek" since I was in the 4th grade.
-Today, I am an AV Project System Engineer.
-I design and oversee the installation of audio, video, and visual presentation systems for boardrooms, classrooms, churches, auditoriums and the like.
+Today, I am an AV Project Field Engineer.
+I oversee the installation of audio, video, and visual presentation systems for boardrooms, classrooms, churches, auditoriums and the like all over the country.
 I have both a CTS-D and CTS-I certification from the International Communications Industries Association (Infocomm).

 I discovered BPSK-31 at Field Day '07 and immediately wanted to try it at home.
 I downloading the software (I use Digipan) and placed an order for an interface.
 I was so eager to use this mode that even before the interface could arrive in the mail I made my first contact by holding the radio mic up to the laptop speaker.

 My revelation at Field Day '08 was computer-aided CW contesting.
 I am slowly improving my ear; my hand has no problem sending 20+ WPM but my ear is stuck at about half that.